wallaby-rails/wallaby-rails/docs/convention.md

 | /people       | Person      |
 | /order/items  | Order::Item |

-See [Declaring Routes](route.md#for-non-admin-interface) for how to customize the routes when using Wallaby as non admin interface.
+See [Declaring Routes](route.md#for-non-admin-interface) for how to customize the routes when using Wallaby for general purpose.

 ## Controller